pagkly/Zed/Investopedia3/What the Effective Annual Interest Rate Tells Us.md

 ## Example of Effective Annual Interest Rate

 For example, consider these two offers: Investment A pays 10% interest, compounded monthly.
-Investment B pays 10.1% compounded [semi-annually](https://www.investopedia.com/terms/s/semiannual.asp).
+Investment B pays 10.1% compounded [[semi-annually]](https://www.investopedia.com/terms/s/semiannual.asp).
 Which is the better offer?

-In both cases, the advertised interest rate is the [nominal interest rate](https://www.investopedia.com/terms/n/nominalinterestrate.asp).
+In both cases, the advertised interest rate is the [[nominal interest rate]](https://www.investopedia.com/terms/n/nominalinterestrate.asp).
 The effective annual interest rate is calculated by adjusting the nominal interest rate for the number of compounding periods the financial product will experience in a period of time.
 In this case, that period is one year.
 The formula and calculations are as follows:

 -   **Effective annual interest rate** = (1 + (nominal rate / number of compounding periods)) ^ (number of compounding periods) - 1
 -   For investment A, this would be: 10.47% = (1 + (10% / 12)) ^ 12 - 1